Desktop and laptop hardware recommendations

 Processor: Intel i5 Series

 We currently recommend a “Core i5” processor from Intel.
 Intel also offers a Core i3 and Core i7.
 The Core i3 can be a bit too slow for some people.
 A Core i7 is acceptable but is usually overkill for typical home and business use.
 Intel also sells budget processors that will not have the “Core” name, such as “Intel Pentium” or “Intel Celeron”.
 These processors should be avoided.
+We also do not recommend AMD processors at this time.

 Memory (also called RAM) recommendation: 8 gigabytes (GB) or more